osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

 ```
 voms.mapfile /etc/grid-security/voms-mapfile
 ```
+replacing `/etc/grid-security/voms-mapfile` with the actual location of your mapfile, if it is different.

+!!!note
+    A VOMS Mapfile only affects mapping the user (`u`) attribute understood in the [authorization-database](#authorization-database).
+    The FQAN will always be used for the groupname (`g`), organization name (`o`), and role name (`r`), even if the mapfile is missing or does not contain a matching mapping.

 See the [VOMS Mapping documentation](https://github.com/xrootd/xrootd/tree/master/src/XrdVoms#voms-mapping) for details.
 VOMS Mapfiles previously used with LCMAPS should continue to work unmodified,